 - What is the communication and approval process like?
 What steps are involved, when will reviews take place, what kind of turnaround can you expect, etc.?

-Finding the right agency partner can be a big boon for organizations and their marketing departments, but it’s important to take the time to thorough vet the agencies you’re considering to make sure they’re the right fit for you.
+Finding the right agency partner can be a big boon for organizations and their marketing departments.
+Still, it’s important to take the time to thoroughly vet the agencies you’re considering to make sure they’re the right fit for you.

 3) AI-Based Options

 You may be shocked to know that some of the content you may be consuming online has been written by bots rather than people!
-Artificial intelligence (AI) is providing opportunities unheard of just a few years ago and, yes, for certain types of content—like sports scores, financial news, weather, etc.—AI-based options can work.
+Artificial intelligence (AI) is providing opportunities unheard of just a few years ago.
+For certain types of content—like sports scores, financial news, weather, etc.—AI-based options can work.
 In fact, the Associated Press (AP) uses “robot journalists” for some of their content creation.